What is Mindfulness?

 How does Mindfulness differentiate from Meditation?

-We invite you to allow your journey toward a more mindful life to be an organic process.
-Be flexible and forgiving with yourself.
-You’re doing your best!
-Mindfulness is considered a “practice” because it is a gradual process and takes time.
+We aren’t trying to force anything, but want to work with ourselves to gently invite and allow mindfulness into our everyday lives.
+Allow your journey of a mindful life to be an organic process.
+It is gradual and takes time.
 A strong, sturdy oak tree doesn’t just appear overnight.
 It takes time, stillness, sun, water, and nutrients for growth to happen.
-It doesn’t get mad at itself or want to go faster.
-It just is where it is in the process of its growth.
-And so are you!

 Congratulations!
 You’re human!

 The mind’s job is to wander.
-With mindfulness, we learn how to pay attention, without judgment to where it wanders to and gently bring it back to where we intended our focus to be.
+With mindfulness, we learn how to pay attention, without judgment to where it wanders to and gently bring it back to where you intended your focus to be.

-Be gentle with yourself and the expectations you have for yourself.
+Be gentle with yourself and the expectations you have (a lesson we talk about in our classes and groups!).
 Often we talk to ourselves very harshly and have very high expectations of ourselves.
-Guess what, mindfulness invites us to be more compassionate with ourselves (and others).
-Wouldn’t that be wonderful?!
+Guess what, Mindfulness invites us to be more compassionate with ourselves (and others).
 Does that seem impossible?
 It might feel that way at first.
-As you stick with it you’ll be building new neural pathways and rewiring the brain.
-Soon enough you’ll see how freeing being more mindful actually is!
+As you stick with it you’ll see how freeing being more mindful actually is!